razerofficial/UE4ChromaSDK/README.md

 6. FChromaSDKEffectResult UChromaSDKPluginBPLibrary::ChromaSDKCreateEffectCustom1D(const EChromaSDKDevice1DEnum& device, const FChromaSDKColors& colors)
     * Returns the FChromaSDKEffectResult after creating a `CHROMA_CUSTOM` effect given the device and one-dimensional color array.
 This effect sets the lighting effect with an array of colors for a device.

-7. FChromaSDKEffectResult UChromaSDKPluginBPLibrary::ChromaSDKCreateEffectCustom2D(const EChromaSDKDevice2DEnum& device, const TArray<FChromaSDKColors>& colors)
+7. FChromaSDKEffectResult UChromaSDKPluginBPLibrary::ChromaSDKCreateEffectCustom2D(const EChromaSDKDevice2DEnum& device, const TArray&lt;FChromaSDKColors&gt;& colors)
     * Returns the FChromaSDKEffectResult after creating a (`CHROMA_CUSTOM` or `CHROMA_CUSTOM2`) effect given the device and two-dimensional color array.
 This effect sets the lighting effect with an array of colors for a device.

 8. int UChromaSDKPluginBPLibrary::ChromaSDKSetEffect(const FChromaSDKGuid& effectId)